josh-ashkinaze/plurals/README.md

     - How agents are instructed to combine information in the structure.
     - It is a special kind of instruction that only kicks in when there are previous responses from an agent's view.
     - Interactions can be adversarial or amicable.
-    - There are two ways to set combination_insturctions.
+    - There are two ways to set `combination_instructions`.
       + (1) **Using a template**:
         we offer a list of templates which can be used via keywords.
-As of this writing, we offer default, chain, debate, and voting combination_instructions templates for ordinary agents.
-We also offer default, voting, rational, and empathetic combination_instructions templates for our special Moderator agents.
+As of this writing, we offer default, chain, debate, and voting `combination_instructions` templates for ordinary agents.
+We also offer default, voting, rational, and empathetic `combination_instructions` templates for our special Moderator agents.
 These templates can be found in instructions.yaml. (https://github.com/josh-ashkinaze/plurals/blob/main/plurals/instructions.yaml).
 Templates are inspired by research on deliberative democracy, spanning first-wave deliberation (valuing reason-giving) and second-wave deliberation (valuing perspectives).
       + (2) **Setting your own**:
-        you can also pass in your own combination_instructions.
-However, when passing your own instructions in, note that, like persona_template, combination_instructions expects a ${previous_responses} placeholder.
+        you can also pass in your own `combination_instructions`.
+However, when passing your own instructions in, note that, like `persona_template`, `combination_instructions` expects a `${previous_responses}` placeholder.
 This will get filled in with the previous responses.

 Examples of the features described above will be demonstrated below in the “Types of Structures” module.